merklejerk/honeypause/README.md

 > ⚠️ It is critical that the whitehat uses a private mempool to submit the transaction to in order to prevent an MEV bot from extracting the exploit from the unmined transaction and frontrunning the claim!

-As a further safeguard against clever MEV bots, it is recommended that the deployment of the **Exploiter** contract can be performed in the same transaction as (prior to) the `claim()` call.
+As a further safeguard against extra clever MEV bots, it is recommended that the deployment of the **Exploiter** contract be performed in the same transaction as (prior to) the `claim()` call.

 ## Writing Verifiers